Preface: The goal of this post is to help you find whatever it is you want in a relationship, whether it’s sex, a boyfriend, husband, etc.

 That’s true in reverse as well right?
 If you’re hot but don’t take good pics or you’ve got a fantastic personality or you’re just an incredibly interesting energetic person, I can’t tell that by looking at your pics or reading your bio on Bumble, and probably not all that much on text messages either.

 Additionally, as anyone who’s done it can tell you, SOD takes a lot of time and effort.
-It also distorts the frame of reference to the point where women develop unrealistic expectations in terms of their SMV.
+It also distorts the frame of reference to the point where women develop unrealistic expectations.

 This is bad because: